 - GR-4.3.3 In assessing the criteria outlined in Paragraph GR-4.3.2, the CBB will, amongst other factors, take into account the financial strength of the transferee; its capacity to manage the business being transferred; its track record in complying with applicable regulatory requirements; and (where applicable) its track record in treating customers fairly.
-The CBB will also take into account the impact of the transfer on the transferor, and any consequences this may have for the transferor's remaining customers. - GR-4.3.4 The CBB will review the application and any other documents or information requested by the CBB taking into consideration any objections received and conditions stated in Article 66 (d) of the CBB law. - GR-4.3.5 The CBB reserves the right to impose additional requirements if, in the opinion of the CBB, additional requirements are necessary to protect customer interests.
+The CBB will also take into account the impact of the transferor's remaining customers. - GR-4.3.4 The CBB will review the application and any other documents or information requested by the CBB taking into consideration any objections received and conditions stated in Article 66 (d) of the CBB law. - GR-4.3.5 The CBB reserves the right to impose additional requirements if, in the opinion of the CBB, additional requirements are necessary to protect customer interests.
 In all cases where additional requirements are imposed, the CBB shall state the reasons for doing so. - GR-4.3.6 The CBB will communicate its final decision to the transferor within 5 working days of the expiry of the period for submitting objections to the CBB (see Paragraph GR-4.2.4).